ciacob/cli-kit/README.md

 ```

 ## Additional Notes
 This package is designed to help you streamline the process of building CLI applications by providing reusable functions that handle common tasks.
-Whether you're building a small script or a complex application, `cli-kit` can save you time and effort.
+Whether you're building a small script or a complex application, `cli-primer` can save you time and effort.

 ### Example Use Cases
 * __Argument Parsing and Validation__: Handle command-line arguments with built-in validation, default values, and help documentation generation.